Navigating Inventory Logistics: A Resource for Founders

 It probably goes without saying that regardless of whether you run an eCommerce business or a brick and mortar store, inventory forecasting can make or break your profits.
 Too little inventory and you lose out on revenue; too much and you have to deal with rising holding costs and risks, unable to use that capital for other crucial areas of your business.
 So how do you straddle that fine line that optimizes inventory while managing cash flow?
 One word: forecasting.

 In the context of inventory management, the goal is to strike that not-too-hot, not-too-cold Goldilocks zone.
 Stock forecasting is all about holding just the right amount of inventory so that you’re not overstocked nor are you understocked.
 For most medium-sized businesses, you’ll have to begin by establishing whether your inventory turnover is within industry benchmarks.

-Inventory turnover is the speed at which you sell your stock and the subsequent need to replenish it.
+Inventory turnover or what is also known as inventory velocity is the speed at which you sell your stock and the subsequent need to replenish it.

 For example, if your annual sales make up $1,000,000 and you have $250,000 worth of stock, your inventory turnover rate would be 4 (it’s your total sales divided by the value of your stock).

 For the majority of businesses, a turnover of between 2 and 4 is optimal -- keep in mind, however, this is not a hard rule as it does fluctuate depending on your industry.
 The reason this inventory turnover ratio is ideal is because it signifies that your restocking matches your sales cycle, meaning you are receiving new inventory before your current one is depleted.
 A low inventory turnover means you have excess stock, whereas a high inventory turnover can potentially point to a problem in keeping up with consumer demand, which leads to the risk of stockouts.